stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

 The __init__.py is to make sure the module is treated as a python package, don't delete it.

-Remember to deleet the __pycache__ dir if it's copied to the new module using:
+Remember to delete the __pycache__ dir if it's copied to the new module using:

 ```rm -r modules/local_connection_detector/__pycache__```